 3. Practicing and Creating a Portfolio

 Instead, please select one of the profitable niches mentioned above or research yourself and start practicing with it.
 Write at least 2 articles per day (at least for a month) that are deeply researched, and you think not a crap.

 Once you get extremely familiar with writing about that particular topic, then create a beautiful portfolio to showcase your copywriting skills to the world.

 Let people know about you.
-If you are a good writer, then you’ll definitely get offers for collaboration or contribution as a copywriter or a content manager.
+If you are a good writer, you’ll definitely get offers for collaboration or contribution as a copywriter or a content manager.

-Creating a blog is the best way to create your portfolio as you’ll get exposure to your skills and also earn money through other channels of monetization in addition to it.
+Creating a blog is the best way to create your portfolio, as you’ll get exposure to your skills and earn money through other monetization channels in addition to it.

 It is highly recommended that you should include your educational qualifications and work experience relevant to the particular niche that you have selected.